1 March, 2018Print

-- RIAA Certfications: 4x Platinum — “Like I’m Gonna Lose You (Feat.
-John Legend),” Meghan Trainor; 3x Platinum — “Dear Future Husband,” Meghan Trainor; 2x Platinum — “Me Too,” Meghan Trainor; Platinum — “God, Your Mama, and Me,” Florida Georgia Line + Backstreet Boys, co-written by Josh Kear; “Better When I’m Dancin’,” Meghan Trainor; Gold — Hero, Maren Morris; “80s Mercedes, Maren Morris; “Ain’t Your Mama,” Jennifer Lopez, co-written by Meghan Trainor; "Hometown Girl," Josh Turner, co-written by Daniel Tashian
+- RIAA Certifications: 4x Platinum — “Like I’m Gonna Lose You (Feat.
+John Legend),” Meghan Trainor; 3x Platinum — “Dear Future Husband,” Meghan Trainor; 2x Platinum — “Me Too,” Meghan Trainor; Platinum — “God, Your Mama, and Me,” Florida Georgia Line + Backstreet Boys, co-written by Josh Kear; “Better When I’m Dancin’,” Meghan Trainor; Gold — Hero, Maren Morris; “80s Mercedes," Maren Morris; “Ain’t Your Mama,” Jennifer Lopez, co-written by Meghan Trainor; "Hometown Girl," Josh Turner, co-written by Daniel Tashian

 - Songs and artists featured in Big Little Lies, Grey's Anatomy, 13 Reasons Why, Nashville, Dancing With the Stars, and other TV shows.

-- Songs used in TV ad campaigns for Hallmark, Clairol, and Toyota Deutschland
+- Songs used in TV ad campaigns for Apple, Hallmark, Clairol, and Toyota Deutschland

 - Cuts on more than 20 albums and EPs, including Blake Shelton’s Texoma Shore, Luke Bryan’s What Makes You Country, Tim McGraw & Faith Hill’s The Rest of Our Life, and Chris Stapleton’s From a Room: Volume 1